ifunky/polydev/README.md

                 -v ~/.ssh:/root/.ssh \
                 ifunky/polydev:latest

     $ terraform init
     $ terraform validate
     $ tflint --aws-region=eu-west-1

 > NOTE : It is recommended to wrap Terraform commands in a Makefile giving you a CI/CD tool agnostic way of creating a pipeline that can run Terraform

 ## Create a Shell Alias
-To make your life easier create a shell alias, for example
+To make your life easier create a shell alias, for example:

     $ vim ~/.zshrc
     function polydev() {